lumol-org/lumol/README.md

 - **Easy to extend**: the code is modular, object-oriented, well documented, open-source and readable;
 - **Easy to use**: the user interface is nice, with human-oriented input files.
-- **Stable**: it will never crash on a good input, and try to provide helpful error messages.
+- **Stable**: it will never crash on a good input, and tries to provide helpful error messages.

 Lumol is actively developed, and should be considered as alpha software.
-If you are interested, have some question or want to participate, you can open a Github issue or go to the project [chat room][Gitter].
+If you are interested, have some questions or want to participate, you can open a Github issue or go to the project [chat room][Gitter].

 [Gitter]: https://gitter.im/lumol-org/lumol